Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-In the untwisted set up, Bakalov-Kirillov \cite{BK:01} introduce the notion of a $2$-dimensional complex analytic modular functor and uses it to construct a weakly ribbon braided tensor category.
-We also refer the reader to the works of Andersen-Ueno \cite{Andersen-Ueno1, Andersen-Ueno2}.
-In \cite{KP:08} Kirillov-Prince define the notion of a topological $\Gamma$-crossed modular functor.
+{\bf Part III.} In the untwisted set up, Bakalov-Kirillov \cite{BK:01} introduce the notion of a $2$-dimensional complex analytic modular functor and uses it to construct a weakly ribbon braided tensor category.
+We also refer the reader to the works of Andersen-Ueno \cite{Andersen-Ueno1,Andersen-Ueno2}.
+In \cite{KP:08}, Kirillov-Prince define the notion of a topological $\Gamma$-crossed modular functor.
 Analogously, in Section \ref{sec:crossedmodular}, we define the notion of a $\Gamma$-crossed complex analytic modular functor generalizing the notion due to \cite{BK:01}.
-To define this notion we need to work with some operations (see Appendix \ref{ap:modstackofadmcovers}) on the stacks $\barM^\Gamma_{g,n}$, $\tildebarM^\Gamma_{g,n}$ of stable $n$-marked admissible $\Gamma$-covers and their various analogs and study actions of logarithmic Atiyah algebras of fixed central charge.
 We refer the reader to Sections \ref{def:cextenmodularfunctor} and \ref{sec:crossedneutral} for the definition of the notion of a $\Gamma$-crossed modular functor and for a more precise version of the following:

-\begin{theorem} Let $\Ccal$ be a finite semisimple $\Gamma$-crossed abelian category (see \S\ref{sec:crossedabelian}).
+\begin{theorem} Let $\Ccal$ be a $\mathbb{C}$-linear finite semisimple $\Gamma$-crossed abelian category (i.e. equipped with a $\Gamma$-grading, $\Gamma$-action and some additional structures satisfying certain compatibilities, see Defn. \ref{def:crossedabeliancategory} for details).
 A $\mathcal{C}$-extended $\Gamma$-crossed complex analytic modular functor defines the structure of a braided $\Gamma$-crossed weakly ribbon category on the category $\Ccal$.
-Further if the neutral component $\mathcal{C}_1$ is rigid, then the corresponding $\Gamma$-crossed weakly ribbon category $\Ccal$ is also rigid. \end{theorem} \begin{remark} The last part of the above theorem follows by applying Theorem \ref{thm:catrigid} to the first part of Theorem \ref{conj:main2}. \end{remark}
+Further if the neutral component $\mathcal{C}_1$ is rigid, then the corresponding $\Gamma$-crossed weakly ribbon category $\Ccal$ is also rigid. \end{theorem} \begin{remark} The last part of Theorem \ref{conj:main2} follows by applying Theorem \ref{thm:catrigid} to the first part of Theorem \ref{conj:main2}. \end{remark}